kullbom/dbflow/Milestones.md

 [x] Support for "synking data" between databases (new option argument to copyData: Insert/Upsert) [x] Add option to not include compatibility level when cloning database

+## Version 0.5.1

+[x] There is a bug that makes the connection corrupt sometimes after cloning

 ## Version 1.0.0

 [ ] There is a problem with XML indexes... see failing test for "AdventureWorks 2014-2022"" - or search for "[XMLPATH_Person_Demographics]"